 The urine will be tested to see how many white blood cells it contains, as an increased presence of these cells could indicate an infection.

 Your urine will also be cultured for bacteria to attempt to identify the cause of infection and to determine the appropriate treatment.

 If your urologist suspects an upper UTI, he may also ask for a complete blood count (CBC) and blood cultures.
 This is to make sure the infection hasn’t spread to your blood.

 If you have recurrent UTIs, the urologist will want to check if you have a blockage.
 There are three diagnostic tests he might use to check for this: an intravenous pyelogram (IVP) (a dye is injected to make your entire urinary tract visible), an ultrasound, or a cystoscopy (a small camera is inserted to examine the bladder and a biopsy might be taken to rule out bladder cancer).

-To book an appointment or for more information about Urinary Tract Infection Treatment in Dubai, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.
+To book an appointment with one of our expert urologists or for more information about Urinary Tract Infection Treatment in Dubai, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.